Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportUiGuide.md

 When you select a Campaign ID the **Message Class** field will auto-populate with the message class assigned from TCR.
 When you click the **Save** button, the TN will be associated with the Campaign ID and will be ready for use.

-For more info on TNs, please see [Number Management](../../numbers/about.md)
+For more info on TNs, please see [Advanced Ordering](../../numbers/guides/advancedOrdering.md)

 ## Bulk Assign a campaign to multiple TNs
 <img src="../../images/tn-bulk-upload-1.png" style="max-width:95%">